lewie9021/webpack-configurator/README.md

 ### config.removeLoader(key)

-Provides a way to remove loaders without directly modifying internal data structures on the Config class.
+Provides a way to remove loaders without directly modifying internal data structures on the instance.
 You can remove two other types of loaders using the following: `config.removePreLoader(key)` and `config.removePostLoader(key)`.

 **Arguments**